butter-network/butter/docs/pres/pres.md

 - But if you introduce redundancy, how do you efficiently manage redundant information?

 Note:
-- This is where the Reliable content distribution based on peer groups paper was really helpful - how to manage and reason about duplicate data
+- This is where the "Reliable content distribution based on peer groups" paper was really helpful

 ---
 ##### Persistent storage 3

-- Introducing: **PCG (Peer Content Group) overlay**
+Introducing: **PCG (Peer Content Group) overlay**
-- Way to reason about information more specifically duplicate/redundant information on the network through **Groups**

 Note:
-- Based on the Reliable Content Distribution in P2p networks based on peer groups paper (seen on the previous slides)
+- Way to reason about information more specifically duplicate/redundant information on the network through Groups

 ---
 ##### Persistent storage 4